natalija94/advertisement-supplier/STARTME.md

 *Regarding points 2,3,4: for development and debug mode I only use the _start.run.xml_ script which is pound in .run folder.
 *Automatically recognized as start scripts in Intelli JIDEA.

+To start the Bidders: test environment, either use the script `scripts/test-setup.sh` or run the following commands one after the other from your shell: